 Mary U. Andrews Chair for Excellence in Teaching Literacy

-This teaching chairs honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
+This teaching chair honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
 This chair was created to honor Mary U. Andrews, a long-time literacy teacher in the CHCCS District who helped initiate a number of literacy programs in the schools and the community.
-The chair will be presented on a three-year cycle.
+The chair is presented on a three-year cycle.

-Sterling and Anita Hennis Chair for Promising New Teachers of English/Language Arts or Social Studies
+Sterling and Anita Hennis Chair for Promising New Secondary Teachers of English/Language Arts or Social Studies

 Kim Hoke Chair for Excellence in Teaching Exceptional Children